Anya92929/DL-crypto-api-auto-recommendation/README.md

 ### CryptoSlicer: Interprocedural Backward slicing
 It is a slicing program to extract interprocedural program slices for Java Cryptographic APIs from Android Apps.
 #### Running CryptoSlicer with Command:
-Run `java -jar CryptoSlicer.jar "app_name" "./output_dir_CryptoSlicer/"`
+Run CryptoSlicer interatively on all apps through command: `java -jar CryptoSlicer.jar "app_name" "./output_dir_CryptoSlicer/"`
-interatively on all the apps.

 #### Outputs:
 * Slice.txt: A file includes the extracted slices of all the scanned apps.